-Having soft, easily spreadable butter is ideal for dinner parties and everyday butter needs but does butter go bad if left out?
+Having soft, easily spreadable butter is ideal for dinner parties and everyday butter needs but does butter go bad if you leave it unrefrigerated?
 How long can it be left out before it goes bad?
 The short answer is butter can’t be left out indefinitely but it can be left out for a period of time.
 Continue reading to learn how long you should leave it out if you decide to and tips for how to maximize the safety of leaving butter out so that it stays soft and creamy.

 Is it OK to leave butter out all the time?